 Warewashing What is it

-It is important for commercial kitchens to invest in high-quality warewashing equipment and to train their staff in proper warewashing techniques to ensure that they are meeting all regulatory requirements and providing safe, clean food-contact items.
+It is important for commercial kitchens to invest in high-quality warewashing equipment and to train their staff in proper warewashing techniques.
+This ensures that they meet all regulatory requirements and provide safe, clean food-contact items.

 Is it Warewashing or Ware Washing?